patricksegedi/G08-ai-and-applications-project/index.md

 [View Weekly Blog](blog.md)

 # Welcome
-This is the homepage for my AI & Applications project blog.
+This is the homepage for G08 AI & Applications project blog.